spack/spack/lib/spack/docs/configuration.rst

      install_tree: /some/other/directory

 ^^^^^^^^^^^^^^^^^^^^^^
-List-valued settings
+List-Valued Settings
 ^^^^^^^^^^^^^^^^^^^^^^

-Let's revisit the ``config.yaml`` example one more time.
+Let's revisit the ``config.yaml`` example.
 The ``build_stage`` setting's value is an ordered list of directories:

 **defaults**